List of tallest buildings in Yellowknife: Greenstone Building

 The Greenstone Building on Franklin Avenue downtown houses offices of 16 different federal government agencies.
 Before its completion in 2005, on time and under budget, those offices had been scattered in different locations.
 In 2007 it was certified LEED Gold by the Canadian Green Building Council for its environmental sustainability; among other features it generates some of its own electricity through building-integrated photovoltaics.
 It was the first building in the Canadian North to receive LEED certification of any level.

 Mackenzie Place

-Mackenzie Place, known locally as the High Rise, is a 17-storey building located in Hay River on the south side of Great Slave Lake.
+Mackenzie Place, known locally as the High Rise, is a 17-storey apartment building located in Hay River on the south side of Great Slave Lake.
 Although no accurate height is known it is sometimes called the tallest building in the NWT.
-An estimated height of 57.64 m is given for the building that was completed in 1975 and was until the building of Centre Square – Northern Heights in 1996 the tallest building for 40 years.
+An estimated height of 57.64 m is given for the building that was completed in 1975 and was until the building of Centre Square – Northern Heights in 1996 the tallest building for 20 years.
 Unlike Yellowknife there are no other buildings in Hay River of any height so it dominates the skyline and is visible from 75 km away.
+On 19 March 2019, the building was severely damaged by a fire, forcing its residents to move out.
+As of 2025, the building remains unoccupied, due to public health issues.